AlexGo12311/YSTU_APP/README.md

 # Luminis <img src="https://github.com/user-attachments/assets/bfb5805f-b4e1-49e7-b1f0-18865f0fee03" alt="Luminis Logo" width="50" align="left">

-The **Luminis** is an iOS application designed specifically for students of YSTU (likely referring to a university).
+The **Luminis** is an iOS application designed specifically for students of YSTU (ЯГТУ).
 The app provides essential features for managing academic activities and information.
 Based on the provided information and screenshots, the application focuses on delivering convenience and functionality to students.

 ### Screenshots
 Below are some screenshots demonstrating the app's features: